-Stevens-Johnson syndrome has also been reported with NINLARO.
-If Stevens-Johnson syndrome occurs, discontinue NINLARO.
+Stevens-Johnson syndrome and toxic epidermal necrolysis, including fatal cases, have also been reported with NINLARO.
+If Stevens-Johnson syndrome or toxic epidermal necrolysis occurs, immediately discontinue NINLARO.

 7.1 Special Populations

 7.1.1 Pregnant Women

 NINLARO can cause fetal harm when administered to a pregnant woman.
 There are no human data available regarding the potential effect of NINLARO on pregnancy or development of the embryo or fetus.
 Ixazomib caused embryo-fetal toxicity in pregnant rats and rabbits at doses resulting in plasma exposures that were slightly higher than those observed in patients receiving the recommended dose (see 16 NON-CLINICAL TOXICOLOGY).